Our People

 Holly joined Quint’s Housing Team in 2018 as a Housing Coordinator before taking over as Program Manager last year.
 She has spent the last 20 years working with homelessness, working with and managing a downtown shelter, before being hired at Quint Development Corporation.
 Holly also 20 years of experience working in the nursing field.

-Aaron Timoshyk, Build Up Saskatoon Program Manager
+Aaron Timoshyk, Build Up Saskatoon & SWEEP Programs Manager

 Aaron brings a unique background to the role of Program Manager, with his experience working closely with marginalized communities as a teacher originally drawing him to the position.
 With a desire to support community building, and economic development, Aaron brings his combination of experience in variety of fields, including construction to the program, and looks to continue supporting crew members in their growth both personally and professionally.